 When the first 50 entries for an event are received, a random draw is done to assign the boat numbers.
 Each event has its own draw.
 The first flight, (50 boats), usually fills up long before the event is held, so if being in the first flight is important to you, be sure to send your entries in early (but not too early, see applications).
 Any applications received prior to an event that have not been drawn (because a flight is not filled), will be randomly drawn the Wednesday prior to the tournament and posted on the web site that evening.
 Links on the home page will direct you to the boat order page.
 Since the boat positions are drawn randomly, please don't send a SASE for me to mail back to you.
 Just check the web site periodically.

-The fee for an event is $ 160.00 per boat.
-In addition, there is a $ 10.00 per boat optional lunker pool.
-90% of the lunker pool money is paid out in cash to the team with the heaviest fish.
+The fee for an event is $ 200.00 per boat.
+This includes a lunker pool entry.
+The pool money is paid out in cash to the team with the heaviest fish.
 In the event of a tie, the money will be split.

 The KBBC Classic is the year-end championship event.
 Teams compete all season to qualify for the Classic, by earning points at the events, or by winning an event.
 In order for a team to qualify a team must fish at least four of the seven regular season events.
 After the final regular tournament, the top 40 teams in point totals, (including any teams tied for 40th place), plus any team winning an event in the current season will receive a free berth to the KBBC Classic and the highest ranked Special Team, (Non-Traditional and Adult/Youth).
 These Teams still must fish at least 4 events.
 An alternate may be qualified to fish the KBBC Classic for a qualifying team, only if that alternate has fished with that team during the regular season (no ringers rule).
 Teams build point totals by fishing the events and finishing among the top teams for each event.
 Team point accumulations include Show Points and Tour Points.
 Points are awarded as such: